ApexRMS/prioritizr/docs/climate_refugia_prioritization_tutorial.md

   <div class=indentation>
     i. <i>Number Summary</i> - calculates the number of lakes selected within a solution to a the conservation planning problem.
     <br><br>
-    ii. <i>Feature representation summary</i> - calculates how well features (<i>i.e.</i>, species presence, and lake properies) are represented by a solution to the conservation planning problem.
+    ii. <i>Feature representation summary</i> - calculates how well features (<i>i.e.</i>, species presence, and lake properties) are represented by a solution to the conservation planning problem.
   </div>
 </div>